About the course

 The course runs over a period of one year, from October to September, incorporating the three University of Oxford terms: Michaelmas, Hilary and Trinity.
 Fundamental reproductive science and laboratory methods/practical skills are taught in the first term (Michaelmas) over five discrete modules.
 Applied and clinical aspects are delivered in the second term (Hilary) over a further set of five modules.
 Each module is delivered over a period of one to three weeks and together, the ten modules comprise the ‘core content’ of the course.
 The third term (Trinity) is extended to allow sufficient time for a high quality laboratory research project.

-The course is taught primarily by senior members of staff from the Nuffield Department of Women's and Reproductive Health.
-A variety of teaching methods are used to enhance and optimise student learning: class lectures, group tutorials, laboratory practical classes, self-directed learning, problem based learning and in-house demonstrations by visiting companies.
+The course is taught primarily by senior members of staff from the Nuffield Department of Women's & Reproductive Health and Oxford Fertility.
+A variety of teaching methods are used to enhance and optimise student learning: class lectures, group tutorials, laboratory practical classes, self-directed learning sessions, journal clubs, problem-based learning, workshops and in-house demonstrations by visiting companies.
 You will also attend lectures given by visiting scientists who are world experts in their field.
-You will be assessed by a multiple choice examination (Michaelmas term), extended essay (Hilary term), written examination, dissertation and viva voce (Trinity term).
+Private study sessions are timetabled during Michaelmas and Hilary Term, students are expected to use this time to work on formative and summative assignments.